How to Become an Ethical Hacker in 2025?

 Some of the most popular ethical hacking tools are listed below:

-1. Nmap: A security scanner and network investigation tool. utilized to locate hosts and services on a network and to spot security flaws.
+1. Nmap: A security scanner and network investigation tool. utilized to locate network hosts and services and spot security flaws.

 2. Wireshark: A packet analyzer with applications in network analysis, software development, and other areas.